-The ACCC is particularly concerned about the potential unfairness of terms that allow winemakers to vary the quality assessment parameters and final price without limitation.
+The ACCC is particularly concerned about terms that allow winemakers to vary the quality assessment parameters and final price without limitation.

 Price and quality assessment parameters are key aspects of annual and multi-year grape supply agreements.
 Changing these during the life of the agreement may result in a significant reduction in the value of the agreement and cause financial detriment to the grower who has planned production around the agreement they entered into.